Discover a wealth of great benefits when you participate in cooperative education at the College of Mount St. Joseph.

 Develop a professional network

 While you co-op, you’ll meet working professionals around the community.
-The contacts you develop will come in handy when you begin your career search after college.
+The contacts you develop will be beneficial when you begin your career search after college.

 Integrate academic theory with real-world learning